zacraide/matej-castek/README.md

 - **Version Control**: Familiar with **Git** and **GitHub** for managing my projects and collaborating with others.

 ## 🎮 Projects:
 - **Pixel Art Game (High School Project)**: My first game created using Python and Pygame.
 It’s set in an environment inspired by my high school, with interactive elements and a retro pixel art style.
-[Link to the project repository](#).
+[Link to the project repository]([#](https://github.com/zacraide/pixelart)).
 - **Web Development Projects**: Currently working on learning and building simple websites to improve my front-end and back-end skills.

 Feel free to reach out to me for collaboration, advice, or just to chat about programming!